CMPUT301F21T25/AgileSprinters/doc/ReadMe.md

 The backlog with in depth association of story points and risk level are show in the backlog document found in this directory. <br>
 The project board reflects these priotizations by placing high priority stories in the in progress column initally and the lower risk in todo coulmn.

+Note:
+In the to-do list, three-story duplicates were forgotten to be deleted

 ## CRC Cards

 ![image](https://user-images.githubusercontent.com/65202488/137422175-ed3496b1-6304-4eaa-804c-2638d13835cc.png)